codepunk-io/botsandbeer.com/README.md

-# botsandbeer.com
+# Bots and Beer

-Web site for the Bots and Beer newsletter and meet-up
+Web site for the Bots and Beer newsletter and meet-up.